Kapelianovych/moru/packages/moru/README.md

 // Becomes HTML: <div><p></p></div>
 ```

 At the end, you can use a function as a child.
-If you use a reactive value (state) in there, then on every change of the reactive value that parts of the DOM will be updated:
+If you use a reactive value (state) in there, then on every change of the reactive value that part of the DOM will be updated:

 ```JSX
 const [counter, setCounter] = useState(0);